yalap13/OORAGAN/README.md

 This library has been made to work with file formats **specific to the measurement setups used at the Université de Sherbrooke**. **Also**, the GitHub repository is a mirror of the development repository and no changes will be accepted on GitHub.

+Thanks to François Cyrenne-Bergeron for the name idea.

 ## Installation

 This code is strctured as a library so you can install it using